And the release date has been confirmed, too.

 Bo-Katan Kryze has spent her life trying to get the weapon back since Gideon stole it, and Mando’s accidentally taking possession of it was a blow to her cause.
 Mando doesn’t want the sword and is happy to let her do the leading of their people.
 But she may insist he is the man to unite their people now, changing The Mandalorian’s trajectory substantially in the next season.

-The Mandalorian Seasons 1-2 are streaming on Disney+.
+The Mandalorian Season 3 will debut in 2023.
+Seasons 1-2 and The Book of Boba Fett are streaming on Disney+.